The Truth About Co-Washing

 .
 The conditioner builds up on your hair and scalp; it disables your scalp from getting the proper oxygen and clean environment that promotes healthy hair growth

 .
 If your looking to keep your hair at the same length, then continuous co-washing is the way to go.
-But if you're like the others of us with waist length hair
+But if you're like the others of us with waist length hair goals,

 we'll pass on stunted growth.

 If you are going to co-wash here are some useful tips on how you can enjoy all of the pros and none of the cons.

 Tip #1 Shampoo your hair when you start to feel the product building up